-Following the completion of one full academic year as a full-time student in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
+Following the completion of one full academic year as a full-time student, if in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
 Optional Practical Training (OPT) is not required of all students, but is available as an added benefit should you choose to utilize it.
 This form of practical training is available both during your program of study (pre-completion) and following completion of your program (post-completion).

 Because you may perform duties for which a U.S. citizen or lawful permanent resident would normally be paid, the Code of Federal Regulations allows you to be paid as well, as long as the practical training complies with all other regulatory requirements.
 Even though for all forms of practical training the emphasis is on learning, when USCIS authorizes OPT, it does so through an application process that results in the issuance of an Employment Authorization Document (EAD).
 This EAD does not allow you to seek employment apart from your major field of study and must be used in conjunction with a new form I-20 on which a DSO has recommended the OPT authorization.
 You must continue to maintain F-1 status throughout the period of OPT.

 Because some students are compensated for the duties that they perform while authorized for practical training, CPT and OPT are sometimes confused with employment.
 However, they are not the same.

 An F-1 student is eligible for OPT following completion of at least one academic year (two consecutive semesters) of full-time enrollment.
 A student who has engaged in 12 months of full-time CPT loses eligibility for OPT at that degree level.
 (Note: Students who re-enter the U.S. on a new SEVIS record following the termination of the previous record, for whatever reason, must complete an additional academic year of full-time study in order to become eligible for OPT.)